 Looking for a way to make your engagement shoot unique?
 In the age of cellphone cameras and selfies, some people find that their first intimate photoshoot with a professional photographer will be their engagement shoot.
 It can be intimidating when you aren’t sure how to go about planning your session.
-It may be tempting to follow the trends of others photos, or just choose the most epic locations, but you might also want to make sure your engagement photos are unique and personal.
+It may be tempting to follow the trends of others photos, or just choose the most epic locations, (I am all for there locations btw, if they do have meaning to you!) but you might also want to make sure your engagement photos are unique and personal.

 Choosing what to wear, what locations you want to visit, what type of photos you want, etc. can feel overwhelming.
 To end the worry about awkward poses, boring photos, or feeling disconnected from your shoot, you want to make sure your choices reflect you and your partner as a couple.
 This guide will help you avoid cliché engagement shots and give seven ways to personalize your shoot to capture your unique relationship together.